Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 Hassan I. Ahmed - Alembic Global Advisors LLC

 So.
 A quick question on, obviously in Q3 2017, you guys marked the first year anniversary of – closing of the Axiall deal.
-So – and you've talked about synergies capturing them in 2017, remainder in 2018.
+So – and you've talked about synergies, capturing them in 2017, remainder in 2018.
 Just wanted to get a sense of sort of the legacy Axiall operating rates.
-So, I guess the question is, as you consummated the deal where would the legacy Axiall operating rates, where were they in Q3 2017 and where do you see them going?
+So I guess the question is, as you consummated the deal, where were the legacy Axiall operating rates, where were they in Q3 2017, and where do you see them going?

 Mark Steven Bender - Westlake Chemical Corp.

 Well, Hassan, I think what you've seen is a consistent investment that we've made throughout this year.
-And so, while I think you can attribute the strength in our business to those investments, I think the contribution that we have been making to earnings really, I think, a testament to several things and improvement in those operating rates sequentially over 2016 and prior.
+And so, while I think you can attribute the strength in our business to those investments, I think the contribution that we have been making to earnings really is, I think, a testament to several things, and improvement in those operating rates sequentially over 2016 and prior.

-And certainly, the strength in the demand side where we've seen also an ability to elevate prices as demand has remained quite strong.
-So, I think when we think about the operating rate improvement, operating rate improvements have been made as we have improved the reliability and the performance of these assets.
+And certainly, the strength in the demand side, where we've seen also an ability to elevate prices as demand has remained quite strong.
+So I think, when we think about the operating rate improvement, operating rate improvements have been made as we have improved the reliability and the performance of these assets.
 And as you know, we don't typically get into quoting specific operating rates per se, but I think you can see the strength of the performance here is reflective of the improvement in the reliabilities investments that we've been making all throughout the year.

 Hassan I. Ahmed - Alembic Global Advisors LLC

 Understood, understood.
 So now, slightly different topic.
 Obviously, we've seen propane prices being extremely strong.
 So, it's a two-part question.
 One is, what was your feedstock mix in Q3 2017 within Olefins?
-And secondly, what are your views about propane prices going forward, I mean, will we continue seeing sort of these relatively high levels of pricing, or do you start seeing some sort of supply-demand relief over (25:28) there?
+And secondly, what are your views about propane prices going forward?
+I mean, will we continue seeing sort of these relatively high levels of pricing, or do you start seeing some sort of supply-demand relief over there?

 Albert Yuan Chao - Westlake Chemical Corp.